dmitry-ivanov/laravel-helper-functions/README.md

 #### `is_json()`

-Check if specified variable is a valid JSON-encoded string or not:
+Check whether the given value is a valid JSON-encoded string or not:

 ```php
 $isJson = is_json('{"foo":1,"bar":2,"baz":3}');